 How does this medication work?
 What will it do for me?

 Dulaglutide belongs to a group of medications known as glucagon-like peptide-1 (GLP-1) receptor agonists.
 It is used along with other medications to improve blood glucose (sugar) levels for people with type 2 diabetes.
+Dulaglutide may also be used alone when metformin cannot be used or is not tolerated.
 It works by helping your body make more insulin and control blood glucose levels.
 This medication should be used as part of an overall diabetes management plan that includes a diet and exercise program.

 Dulaglutide is not a substitute for insulin.
 However, it may be used at the same time as insulin.